kontent-ai/integration-example-algolia/README.md

 This repository contains an _example implementation_ of integration between [Algolia](https://www.algolia.com/) search engine and [Kentico Kontent](https://kontent.ai/)  headless CMS.
 It produces an optional [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/content-editing-extensions) for indexing your content in Algolia with a search preview functionality, as well as **two** [Netlify functions](https://docs.netlify.com/functions/overview/) for the **initial setup** and subsequent **processing of content changes** via a [webhook](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks).

-This implementation also **supports tracking changes in [linked content](https://docs.kontent.ai/tutorials/write-and-collaborate/structure-your-content/link-related-content-together)**.
+This implementation also supports **tracking changes in [linked content](https://docs.kontent.ai/tutorials/write-and-collaborate/structure-your-content/link-related-content-together)**, as well as **searching in multiple languages**.

 ## Demo
 ![algolia-custom-element](docs/algolia-element.gif)